A Beginner's Guide to Understanding sudo on Ubuntu

 While sudo is no doubt a must-know command for any and everyone who works on the command line in Linux, there are several other related (and in-depth) details that you should know in order to use the command more responsibly and effectively.
 And that's exactly what we'll be discussing here in this article.

-But before we move ahead, it's worth mentioning that all the commands and instructions mentioned in this article have been tested on Ubuntu 14.04LTS with Bash shell version 4.3.11.
+But before we move ahead, it's worth mentioning that all the commands and instructions mentioned in this article have been tested on Ubuntu with the Bash shell.

 What is sudo?

 The sudo command, as most of you might already know, is used to execute a command with elevated privileges (usually as root).
 An example of this we've already discussed in the introduction section above.
 However, if you want, you can use sudo to execute the command as some other (non-root) user.